hwipl/blog/drafts/tc-bpf_from_c/README.md

 int fd = socket(AF_NETLINK, SOCK_RAW, NETLINK_ROUTE);
 bind(fd, (struct sockaddr *) &sa, sizeof(sa));
 ```

+TODO: add something about message format, message buffer used in following
+sections?

+## Adding the QDISC

+The next step after loading the BPF program into the kernel is adding the
+traffic control (TC) queueing discipline (QDISC).
+This requires communication
+with the kernel over the netlink routing socket as mentioned above.

 The netlink message consists of a header and an embedded TC message with a TC
 kind attribute.